(This page gives an overview of SEO for those looking to understand the subject – we can also provide a quote for your SEO Project.)

-It may be obvious to you where everything is, but not to a visitor.
+It may be obvious to you where everything is on your website, but it is not always clear to a visitor.

-Give them a search box to stop them getting frustrated and ‘bouncing’.
+Give them a search box to stop them from getting frustrated and bouncing.

-Put it at the top of the website so that it can be found easily, this is especially useful for smartphone users with smaller screens.
+Put it at the top of the website so that it can be found easily, this is especially useful for smartphone and tablet users with smaller screens.

-It is also a good idea to collect the search phrases that are entered in to the search box on your website.
-These will give great insight into what visitors are looking for (and maybe can’t find) and help improve your website.
+It is also a good idea to collect the search phrases that are entered into the search box on your website.
+These search phrases will give great insight into what visitors are looking for (and maybe can’t find) and help improve your website.